davidchesnut/sp-general-docs/docs/how-to-embed-images-videos-and-documents-in-posts-in-sharepoint-server-2013.md

 ---
-title: How to: Embed images, videos, and documents in posts in SharePoint Server 2013 ms.prod: SHAREPOINT ms.assetid: 9927b9e7-daea-4261-80fa-4cc25f489e22
+title: How to Embed images, videos, and documents in posts in SharePoint Server 2013 ms.prod: SHAREPOINT ms.assetid: 9927b9e7-daea-4261-80fa-4cc25f489e22
 ---